The Soft Skills That Will Land You Your Dream Job

 The Center for Teaching and Enhancing of Learning (CET&L) is a great resource for students to develop their pedagogical skills.
 All graduate students, regardless of whether or not they hold a current teaching role, are welcome to attend any of CET&L's workshops, covering topics ranging from Zoom to active learning strategies and more.
 Students can also take advantage of the Graduate Student Teaching Resources Canvas site, which includes resources such as getting started as a TA, infusing Diversity, Equity, & Inclusion into your teaching, and using Canvas.

 Get Involved in an Organization

 You'll gain the same sorts of benefits from volunteering your time for an on-campus organization that you will from volunteering in the community.
 Plus, if you're interested in leadership, this is a great place to practice those abilities by chairing a committee, planning an event or even leading the entire organization.
-Check out graduate student organizations like the Graduate Student Governance Association, your department's Graduate Student Association or any of the others listed on the Student Organizations page.
+Check out graduate student organizations like the Graduate Student Governance Association, your department's Graduate Student Association or any of the others listed on Campus Link.

 Practicing and demonstrating your soft skills is important for more than just your career; it's important for succeeding in your everyday life.
 The best part about developing these skills is that the very act of practicing gives you concrete examples of your strengths and weaknesses to use in job interviews (and even beyond—think annual performance evaluations and promotions).
 Developing your skills isn't going to be a smooth ride, but persevering through the tough spots until you succeed helps show your true character to your future employer.
 And character (coupled with the years of hard skill expertise you've gained here at UC) is a part of the soft skill set that makes a great employee.

-Written by Hillary Oberpeul, Graduate Assistant for the Graduate School Office.
+Original article written by Hillary Oberpeul, updated by Erin Michel, Graduate Assistant for the Graduate School Office.
 Please send questions or comments about this article to email@example.com.